 Tuolumne And Calaveras Remain In The State’s Most Restrictive Purple Tier

-Tuolumne County — Tuolumne Public Health reports 21 new community cases and no inmate cases at Sierra Conservation Center.
-One of the new cases is hospitalized.
-A total of 3 individuals have been released from the hospital, there are 4 total individuals currently hospitalized.
-Active community cases increased to 69.
+Tuolumne County — Tuolumne Public Health reports 8 new community cases and no new Sierra Conservation Center inmate cases.
+Two of the new cases are hospitalized, six total are in the hospital.
+Active community cases increased to 95, no individuals were released from isolation.

-Tuolumne County has a total of 3,615 cases split between 2,366 community cases and 1,249 inmate cases.
-The total tested number is 65,152.
-The California Department of Corrections and Rehabilitation reports 39 active inmate cases today.
-Total community cases released from isolation are listed as 2,248.
+Tuolumne County has a total of 3,734 cases split between 2,423 community cases and 1,311 inmate cases.
+The California Department of Corrections and Rehabilitation reports 84 active inmate cases at the Sierra Conservation Center today.
+Total community cases released from isolation are listed as 2,277.
+The total tested number is 66,932.

+Next Wednesday, February 10th at 6 PM, a COVID information night is scheduled in collaboration with the County Office of Emergency Services.

-Calaveras County – Calaveras public health reports 10 more COVID-19 cases with the county’s active cases increasing by 5 to 51.
-A total of 1,675 are listed as recovered, an increase of 5.
-The report notes COVID-19 hospitalizations remains at two Calaveras residents.
-Total cases are 1,749 with 793 men, 938 women, and 18 with gender not reported.
-The majority, 784 covid cases are in the age group 18-49, and there remain 390 listed as over the age of 65.
-Calaveras public health reports it has 2,860 vaccinations and continues to distribute doses to those eligible.
+Calaveras County – Calaveras public health reports 2 new COVID-19 cases with the county’s active cases increasing by 18 to 86.
+Recoveries increased by 16.
+The report notes four COVID-19 hospitalizations.
+Total cases are 1,811 with 800 men, 952 women, and 18 with gender not reported.
+A total of 168 are age 17 and under, 807 covid cases are in the age group 18-49; 433 are 50 to 64 and 403, an increase of three since Friday, over the age of 65.
+Calaveras public health reports it has 4,646 vaccinations, 826 more than Friday.

-Vaccines: Tuolumne Public Health continues to distribute the limited supply of vaccines it receives, within Phase 1A of the State Vaccine Distribution Plan and has begun moving into Phase 1B with those age 85 and up and the education sector.
-As reported here, Gov. Gavin Newsom modified the state’s coronavirus vaccine distribution to make residents 65 and older and those with preexisting conditions eligible to get a shot of the scarce coronavirus vaccines due to their risk level of hospitalizations and death.
-However, each county has control in regards to the order in which vaccines are given based on the current supply.
-Public Health plans to continue Points of Dispensing (PODs) weekly as vaccine supply allows.

-Sign up with one or both of the lists below, submitting your name does not guarantee an appointment for a vaccine at this time.
+Calaveras and Tuolumne remain in the purple tier of the Blueprint for a Safer Economy color Tier System as detailed here yesterday.
+The Tiers are updated each Tuesday based on a county’s case rate and test positivity rate, the chart with more details is on our Coronavirus page here.

+Vaccines: Tuolumne Public health says they have mostly completed the education sector and will be moving to those within the licensed childcare and emergency services sectors while continuing to vaccinate by age with those above 65 giving priority to those over 70 and older then moving downward.
+The Sign up for vaccine information lists detailed in our event listing here.

 Testing: A mobile COVID-19 testing team shared between Tuolumne, Mariposa and Calaveras Counties, and Yosemite National Park.
 The traveling sites, which will be open at the Groveland Community Hall on Mondays and Tuolumne Memorial Hall on Thursdays from 7 AM to 7 PM.
 Schedule an appointment up to one week ahead of time at the same LHI website as for the Mother Lode Fairgrounds testing site which is open 7 days a week: www.lhi.care/covidtesting.
 More details, including Calaveras testing dates, are in our events calendar here.